InnoGuard/InnoGuard/README.md

 ```

-**Step 3: This demonstrates how to run the various aspects of InnoGuard**
+**Step 3: The following demonstrates how to run the various aspects of InnoGuard after Setup.**

 ### OCR Usage